Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Wicked River

-When the book came out, my publisher sent me on a six week tour.
-You can't be away from home that long without there being ups and downs.
+As soon as the book came out, my publisher sent me on a six week tour.
+You can't be away from home that long without there being some ups and downs.
 Literal ones—I had to fly a lot, and some of you already know how I feel about flying.
 (Every time the plane moves, which is kind of a lot, I wonder, is that normal?
 Or is the pilot sitting in the cockpit drinking whiskey from a plastic cup and wondering how to tell us?)

 Wander Socks